alecjmaly/slae86/slae86/project5/README.md

 ## Assignment 5

 Take up at least 3 shellcode samples created using Msfpayload for linux/x86
-- Use GDB/Ndisasm/Libemu to dissect the
-funcSonality of the shellcode
+- Use GDB/Ndisasm/Libemu to dissect the functionality of the shellcode
 - Present your analysis

 Analysis is done in each markdown file in this folder: